PalisadoesFoundation/switchmap-ng-web/docs/docs/introduction.md

 4. Threaded polling of devices for data.
 Fast.

 5. Support for Cisco and Juniper gear.
-More expected to added with time.
+More expected to be added with time.

 6. Support for SNMPv2 and/or SNMPv3 for all configured network devices.